Defective Medical Device Lawyer

 What Are the Most Common Injuries Caused by Faulty Medical Devices?

 The above illustrates just how many medical devices can provide life-saving support when manufactured correctly and just how many can do harm when the manufacturer doesn’t guarantee the quality of said devices.
 But while you might have a better idea of which products can do extensive harm to the body if there are flaws in their designs, what are the most common injuries that you might suffer at the hands of these devices?

 Some of the most common injuries stemming from faulty medical devices include:

 - Tissue or bone damage (especially in the case of implants like defective hip implants)

 - Allergic reactions to the devices

 Simply put, medical negligence on the part of medical device companies can have serious consequences for patients.
 Fortunately, there are legal options out there to help you navigate medical malpractice lawsuits.
 But what causes these product defects?

 What Makes Them Defective

 Many cases of defective medical devices are a direct result of the product manufacturer’s negligence.
-Often times, a company becomes eager for approval by the Food and Drug Administration (FDA) so they can begin selling the product, that the company does not perform the appropriate tests or conduct the necessary research.
-They may know or suspect that a defect is present, but not perform tests that would reveal the defect.
+Oftentimes, companies become eager for approval by the Food and Drug Administration (FDA) so they can begin selling their products, and they fail to perform the appropriate tests or conduct the necessary research.
+They may know or suspect that a defect is present but not perform tests that would reveal the defect.